SkeletonMan03/FZEasyMarauderFlash/README.md

 ## TODO:
 * Code cleanup.
 * Add more chip compatibility.
-* Fix Windows bug where files cannot be deleted in order to be updated
 * Attempt to accommodate 3rd-party knock-off chips that are not from Espressif

 ## Acknowledgements: